Code-Hish/brainGame/README.md

 # brainGame
-It contains a brain teaser game
+It contains a quiz game